dannys4/hosvd_pde_exploration/README.md

-# hosvd_pde_exploration
+# Notes on the HOSVD
-Accompanying codebase for Multilinear Alternative to POD: Notes on the HOSVD
+This codebase and included report entails the project of "Multilinear Alternative to Proper Orthogonal Decomposition: Notes on the HOSVD".
+See "Code" for the codebase and "paper" for the accompanying notes.